 Elephant Bush plant may get 6 – 20 feet (15 – 50 cm) tall in the habitat where it is a favorite food of elephants.
 In the home interior, it is much more likely to remain just a few feet tall.
 The bush has thick succulent brown stems with small tender green leaves that resemble a diminutive Jade Plant.

 The home interior is an excellent place to grow Elephant Bush houseplants.
 Portulacaria care requires warm temperatures and bright light.
 After a dormant period in winter, the bush produces small pink flowers grouped in clusters at the ends of the branches.

 The most common mistake made in succulent plants is watering.
 They are drought tolerant but do require watering from April to October.
-In winter the plants are dormant and you may suspend watering.
+In winter, the plants are dormant, and you may suspend watering.
 Elephant Bush plants in the home interior should not have consistently wet feet.
-Make sure the pot drains well and don't leave a saucer with water sitting under the container.
+Make sure the pot drains well and doesn't leave a saucer with water sitting under the container.

 Fertilize in late winter to early spring with an indoor plant fertilizer diluted by half.

 Like most succulents, Elephant Bush is easy to reproduce from cuttings.
 Take cuttings in spring or summer for the best results.
 Let the cutting dry out and callous for a couple of days and then plant the cutting in damp gritty soil in a small pot.